AntonioTorres23/OpenGL_Notes/Gamma Correction.md

 As soon as we compute the final pixel colors of the scene we will have to display them on a monitor.
 In the old days of digital imaging most monitors were cathode-ray tube (CRT) monitors.
-These monitors had the physical property that twice the input voltage did not result in
+These monitors had the physical property that twice the input voltage did not result in twice the amount of brightness.
+Doubling the input voltage resulted in a brightness equal to an exponential relationship